·

 FINAL THOUGHTS

-Sintra truly captured our hearts and we fell in love with this enchanting town.
-There's something truly magical about walking through its narrow streets and gazing at the stunning palaces and castles nestled amongst lush forests and gardens.
-We could have spent days exploring all of the attractions Sintra has to offer, from the iconic Pena Palace to the charming old town and its pastry shops.
-Even though it's impossible to see everything in just one day, we highly recommend taking the time to experience the Monserrate Palace and its incredible gardens, the royal Queluz Palace, or the peaceful Franciscan Convent of the Capuchos.
-Trust us, you won't regret it!
+Sintra truly stole our hearts.
+There’s something magical about walking its narrow streets and seeing beautiful palaces and castles surrounded by green forests and gardens.
+We could have spent many days exploring all the amazing places here, from the famous Pena Palace to the charming old town and its tasty pastry shops.
+Even though one day isn’t enough to see everything, we highly recommend visiting Monserrate Palace with its amazing gardens, the royal Queluz Palace, or the quiet Franciscan Convent of the CapuchosBelieve us, these places are worth your time!

 Do you have any hidden gems you discovered during your visit to Sintra?
-We would love to hear all about your Sintra experience and the recommendations you have to share.
-Feel free to leave a comment below, we can't wait to read them and learn from your experience.
+We would love to hear about your Sintra experience.
+Feel free to leave a comment below, we can't wait to learn from your experience.

 YOU MIGHT ALSO LIKE..